Hemann55/medusa-fulfillment-shiprocket/README.md

 ## Multiple shipments per order

-Due to limitations in Shiprocket's API, it is currently not possible to create multiple shipments for a single order programatically.
+Due to limitations in Shiprocket's API, it is currently not possible to create multiple shipments for a single order programmatically.
 Sellers have to do it manually by enabling the "split shipment" feature in Settings > Shipping Features > Split Shipment and fulfilling the order as described in this [video](https://www.youtube.com/watch?v=7jpwOIquZtk).

 To handle this limitation, this plugin lets you choose one of the following options when there are multiple items in your order to be fulfilled -